jefdongus/insert-symbols-anki-addon/README.md

-# Insert Symbols As You Type
+# Symbols As You Type

 This Anki plugin lets you quickly insert Unicode symbols into cards by typing a predefined key sequence.